Temporal Sparse Autoencoders: Leveraging the Sequential Nature of Language for Interpretability: Abstract

 \section{Abstract}

 Translating the internal representations and computations of models into concepts that humans can understand is a key goal of interpretability.
-While recent dictionary learning methods such as Sparse Autoencoders (SAEs) provide a promising route to discover human-interpretable features, they suffer from a variety of problems, including a systematic failure to capture the rich conceptual information that drives linguistic understanding.
-Instead, they exhibit a bias towards shallow, token-specific, or noisy features, such as ``\texttt{the phrase `The' at the start of sentences}''.
-In this work, we propose that this is due to a fundamental issue with how dictionary learning methods for LLMs are trained.
-Language itself has a rich, well-studied structure spanning syntax, semantics, and pragmatics; however, current unsupervised methods largely ignore this linguistic knowledge, leading to poor feature discovery that favors superficial patterns over meaningful concepts.
-We focus on a simple but important aspect of language: semantic content has long-range dependencies and tends to be smooth over a sequence, whereas syntactic information is much more local.
+While recent dictionary learning methods such as Sparse Autoencoders (SAEs) provide a promising route to discover human-interpretable features, they often only recover token-specific, noisy, or highly local concepts.
+We argue that this limitation stems from neglecting the temporal structure of language, where semantic content typically evolves smoothly over sequences.
 Building on this insight, we introduce Temporal Sparse Autoencoders (T-SAEs), which incorporate a novel contrastive loss encouraging consistent activations of high-level features over adjacent tokens.
 This simple yet powerful modification enables SAEs to disentangle semantic from syntactic features in a self-supervised manner.
 Across multiple datasets and models, T-SAEs recover smoother, more coherent semantic concepts without sacrificing reconstruction quality.
 Strikingly, they exhibit clear semantic structure despite being trained without explicit semantic signal, offering a new pathway for unsupervised interpretability in language models.